How To Add Charts And Graphs To WordPress

 - Layout & Chart Area – Configure the layout (total size of chart) including the width and height of the chart as a number of percentage, background color for the main area of the chart and the chart border width and color, and the placement and size of the chart area (where the chart itself is drawn, excluding axis and legends).

-Once you’re happy with the way your chart or graph is looking, click on the ‘Create Chart’ button …
+Once you’re happy with how your chart or graph is looking, click on the ‘Create Chart’ button …

 Note that new visual elements are given a unique ID displayed in a shortcode.
-As you will see very soon, this lets you easily embed charts and graphs into your content …
+As you will see shortly, this lets you add graphs and charts to your WordPress content easily …

-After adding a new graph or chart to the ‘Visualizer Library’, you can edit it, duplicate it, or delete it …
+After adding a graph or chart to the ‘Visualizer Library’, you can edit its details, clone it, or trash it …

 Visualizer Plugin Usage